cocos/cocos-docs/en/engine/event/event-emit.md

 const eventTarget = new EventTarget();
 ```

-> __Note__: Although the `Node` object also implements some `EventTarget` interfaces, we no longer recommend continuing to use the `Node` object to listen to and emit custom events.
+> __Note__: although the `Node` object also implements some `EventTarget` interfaces, it is no longer recommended to continue using the `Node` object to listen to and emit custom events.
 Because this is not efficient enough, and we also hope that `Node` The object only cares about events related to `Node`.

 ## Event Listening